-Our approach offers several advantages over alternative methods for optimization in the probability space.
-First, our analysis is specifically tailored to the probability space and, in particular, does not require the introduction of non-negativity and normalization.
-For instance, if~\eqref{equation:problem:opt:general} is unconstrained, the corresponding optimality condition simply predicates that, at optimality, the Wasserstein gradient vanishes, just like in Euclidean settings.
-Second, our optimality conditions hold in full generality, and, in particular, do not rely on convexity-type assumptions or linearity assumptions, which in some cases might allow one to study~\eqref{equation:problem:opt:general} through infinite-dimensional linear programming or convex analysis.
-Third, analogously to the traditional Karush-Kuhn-Tucker conditions, we demonstrate that our optimality conditions can be used to both solve~\eqref{equation:problem:opt:general} in closed form, and devise efficient numerical methods when a closed-form solution is not available.
+Our approach offers several advantages over alternative methods for optimization in the space of probability measures.
+First, our analysis is specifically tailored to the Wasserstein space and does not require the introduction of nonnegativity and normalization.
+For instance, if~\eqref{equation:problem:opt:general} is unconstrained, the corresponding optimality condition simply states that the gradient vanishes at optimality---just like in Euclidean settings.
+Second, our optimality conditions hold in full generality, and, in particular, do not rely on convexity-type or linearity assumptions, which in some cases might allow one to study~\eqref{equation:problem:opt:general} through infinite-dimensional linear programming or convex analysis.
+Third, analogously to the traditional Karush--Kuhn--Tucker conditions, we demonstrate that our optimality conditions can be used to both solve~\eqref{equation:problem:opt:general} in closed form, and devise efficient numerical methods when a closed-form solution is not available.